cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

-The handling of various types of watercraft in all situations and the knowledge of the movement of water bodies required for piloting the craft are part of the specialisation.
+The handling of various types of watercraft in all situations and the knowledge of the movement of water bodies required for piloting the craft are part of the specialization.

 ###### Spacecraft

-This specialisation provides the knowledge to handle and manoeuvre a spacecraft.
+This specialization provides the knowledge to handle and manoeuvre a spacecraft.
 Initialising projector jumps and preparing for high-G manoeuvres are covered.
 Preparing a ship for all kinds of manoeuvres and movements.